Available In Gifts

 Pu erh tea

 Pu erh tea is a tea type which the producer select carefully top bud and 2-3 tea leaves from the ancient tea trees and Shan tea trees.
-Most of tea trees here belongs to C. sinensis var. assamica in the high mountains.
+All of tea trees belong to C. sinensis var. assamica in the high mountains.
 The place where clouds cover all year round and the difference of temperature between day and night is high.
-In Vietnam, the provinces of Ha Giang, Lai Chau, Yen Bai and Dien Bien also have Shan tea tree.
+In Vietnam, there are some provinces like: Ha Giang, Lai Chau, Yen Bai and Dien Bien have ancient tea trees.
 But Ha Giang has larger forest where has many ancient tea trees and Shan tea inside.

 Scientifically, Pu erh tea undergoes post-processing fermentation.
 Normally, this step will happen during storage time.
 If we compare between pu erh with others tea, the oxidation will happen in the manufacturing process.